-Name = <name> The name of the pool.
+- Name = <name> The name of the pool.
 For most applications, you will use the default pool name Default.
-This directive is required.

-Maximum Volumes = <number> This directive specifies the maximum number of volumes (tapes or files) contained in the pool.
+This directive is required. - Maximum Volumes = <number> This directive specifies the maximum number of volumes (tapes or files) contained in the pool.
 This directive is optional, if omitted or set to zero, any number of volumes will be permitted.
 In general, this directive is useful for Autochangers where there is a fixed number of Volumes, or for File storage where you wish to ensure that the backups made to disk files do not become too numerous or consume too much space.

-Pool Type = <type> This directive defines the pool type, which corresponds to the type of Job being run.
+This directive is only applied to case of volumes automatically created by Bacula.
+If you add volumes to a pool manually with the label command, it is possible to have more volumes in a pool than specified by Maximum Volumes. - Pool Type = <type> This directive defines the pool type, which corresponds to the type of Job being run.
 It is required and may be one of the following: